Lotus Esprit: S4 (1994) and derivatives

 Another refresh of the car in 1993 penned by Julian Thomson resulted in the Series 4 (or S4).
 Exterior changes included a smaller rear spoiler placed halfway up the rear deck-lid, revised front and rear bumpers, side skirts and valence panels.
 New five-spoke alloy wheels were also fitted.
 The taillights from the pre-facelift Toyota AE86 were carried over from the previous generation.
 The S4's engine had the same power output as the SE at 268 PS.
-The S4 was the first Esprit to use a power steering.
+The S4 was the first Esprit to use power steering.

 The S4 was complemented in 1994 by the S4 Sport (S4s).
 The most obvious external change from the S4 was the addition of a rear wing from the Sport 300.
 The engine was still a 2.2 L 910-series, but with performance-enhancing modifications that included enlarged inlet ports, cylinder head modifications, a re-calibrated ECM and a revised turbocharger.
 Engine output rose to 305 PS and 290 lbft of torque.
 Top speed was 168 mph, slalom speed 61.7 mph, lateral acceleration increased to 0.91g and 0–97 km/h (60 mph) took 4.6 seconds.

 The last iteration of the four-cylinder Esprit was the GT3, a turbocharged, Chargecooled variant with the 2.0 L Type 920 which had previously been used only in Italian market cars.
 The GT3 was produced alongside the Esprit V8.
 Lotus originally intended to produce 50 GT3 models, but following the car's popularity, a total of 190 units were eventually built.
 The interior of the GT3 featured a re-designed instrument binnacle, which was narrower and more focused than the design used for previous models.
 Other notable interior features included a milled steel gearshift knob and a colour coded central tunnel to complement it.